socratools/socranop/README.md

 Again, this can be run as non-root to setup just for the current user, or as root to setup system-wide.
 How you run this should match the user you used to run `pip`.

-Regardless of whether this is run as root or as a non-root user, one additional action must be taken to set up the udev rules, which can only be done as root.
-The installtool example shown above will write the appropriate script into the file specified, allowing for inspection before running as root.

 Alternatively, you can ask `socranop-installtool` to write the script contents to stdout instead of a file, by omitting the `--sudo-script` option.